 Weaving loom: True Blue Me & You introduced the idea of using drinking straws as a portable, simple, DIY weaving loom.
 As you weave around the straws, you pull the straws out, producing a length of woven fabric.

 Lamp shade: The L.A.
-Times featured a drinking straw lamp shade from the Addicted 2 Decorating blog (shown at right) that would fit into a whimsical modern design scheme.
+Times featured a drinking straw lamp shade from the Addicted 2 Decorating blog that would fit into a whimsical modern design scheme.
 It's awesome: Bright colors, weird texture, and it's a design object that makes a person reconsider the limits of materials.
 Electrician for wiring the pendant light not included.

 Tiny vases: One of my favorite blogs, Coolhunting, featured tiny vases made from drinking straws.
 A drinking straw can be an effective way to keep a single flower hydrated in transit.